 - In The Raven Boys, after a severe emotionally and physically traumatic experience, Adam comes to sit with Blue in her garden, then lays his head in her lap.
 She likens the experience to being approached by a hurt animal; she doesn't want to make him bolt but at the same time wants to help him.
 It's all very emotional and touching.

-- The Persona 4 Protagonist can force one of his party members to lay their head on his lap during the King's Game.
+- The Persona 4 protagonist can order one of his party members to lay their head on his lap during the King's Game.
+It'll always be Rise Kujikawa, who happily does so due to her major crush on the hero.

 - Metal Gear Solid 4: Guns of the Patriots: After Raiden has his breakdown in the Act 4 mission briefing and collapses, Sunny immediately goes to him and puts his head in her lap.
 Despite the circumstances, it actually is pretty cute.

-- Tidus has a moment like this with Yuna early on.
+- In Final Fantasy X, Tidus has a moment like this with Yuna early on.
 While it does show Yuna's sympathy for him, it's less romantic as Tidus is having an inner freakout at that point.

 - This is part of Minori's good end in Brass Restoration.
 Ryo breaks down crying and then falls asleep with his head in her lap.
 Because he cried himself to sleep, he doesn't realize what happened until Tsubomi tells him, leading Kouri to ask what a lap pillow is.
 He says it's a new type of pillow.